stanford-rc/chatbot/README.md

 - Reads model path, port, host, and log dir from `config.yaml`
 - Validates the model directory exists and contains `config.json`
 - Builds `chatbot.sif` from `chatbot.def` if not already built
-- Starts the Apptainer instance with GPU support; binds `$PWD → /workspace` and the parent models directory so both the LLM and the embedding model are accessible
+- Starts the Apptainer instance with GPU support; binds `$PWD -> /workspace` and the parent models directory so both the LLM and the embedding model are accessible
 - Launches uvicorn serving `app.main:app` on `0.0.0.0:<port>`
-- Model loading takes ~3–4 minutes; watch for `Application startup complete`
+- Model loading takes several minutes; watch for `Application startup complete`

 **Dev mode** (`./main.sh dev`):
 - Same as production but adds `--reload --reload-dir app` to uvicorn
-- Each code change triggers a full model reload (~3–4 min); use only when needed
+- Each code change triggers a full model reload; use only when needed

 **Multi mode**: Exits immediately with an error. `tensor_parallel_size=2` occupies both GPUs in a single worker — a second worker would OOM immediately.